 The Corporation and its employees contribute to the Municipal Pension Plan (the "Pension Plan"), a jointly trusteed pension plan.
 The Board of Trustees, representing Plan members and employers, is responsible for overseeing the management of the Pension Plan, including investment of the assets and administration of benefits.
 The Pension Plan is a multi-employer defined benefit pension plan.
 Basic pension benefits provided are based on a formula.
-As at December 31, 2022, the Pension Plan has about 240,000 active members and approximately 124,000 retired members.
-Active members include approximately 735 contributors from the Corporation (2022 - 684 contributors).
+As at December 31, 2023, the Pension Plan has about 256,000 active members and approximately 128,000 retired members.
+Active members include approximately 794 contributors from the Corporation (2023 - 735 contributors).

 The most recent valuation, as at December 31, 2021, indicated a funding surplus of \$3,761,000,000 for basic pension benefits.
-The next valuation will be as at December 31, 2024, with results available in 2025.
+The most recent valuation was as at December 31, 2024, with results available later in 2025.